 Rosemary Kariuki has spent more than a decade helping migrant and refugee women adjust to everyday life in Australia.

-Now the Oran Park woman's dedication has paid off with a nomination in the NSW 2021 Australian of the Year Awards.
+Now the Oran Park woman's dedication has rewarded with an award win at the NSW 2021 Australian of the Year Awards.

-Ms Kariuki, 60, is one of just 16 nominees in the running to be named the state's Local Hero, Young Australian, Senior Australian or Australian of the Year.
+Ms Kariuki, 60, was one of just 16 nominees in the running to be named the state's Local Hero, Young Australian, Senior Australian or Australian of the Year.

-The passionate women's advocate said she was delighted to be nominated for the prestigious award.
+The passionate women's advocate said she was delighted just to be nominated for the prestigious Local Hero award.

 "I was very excited and shocked at the same time," Ms Kariuki said.

 "I realised that to empower migrant women and families you have to empower the woman who freely shares information.

 "I use friendly ways to reach and engage with women, like the Cultural Exchange Program where I take women to the countryside to exchange culture.

 "By the third day, they have made friends who share their issues, like domestic violence and lack of employment.